|

 "As

-a teenager I saw a reproduction of the mural, Man of
+a teenager I saw a reproduction of the mural, Man

-me, but little did I know many years later I would be painting
+little did I know many years later I would be painting

 my own apocalyptic vision of a man on fire.